-4.8.
+4.10.
 Eligibility of individual researchers

-- All project participants must be citizens of the Five Eyes Alliance (Australia, Canada, New Zealand, the United Kingdom, the United States) or NATO member countries. - Citizens of possibly allied countries not covered by the named treaties are subject to approval by DIN. - All project participants must prove their citizenship by providing a copy of their passport or other acceptable forms of citizen identification with their application. - Individual researchers may participate in only one funded project.
+- All project participants must be citizens of the Five Eyes Alliance (Australia, Canada, New Zealand, the United Kingdom, and the United States) or NATO member countries. - Citizens of possibly allied countries not covered by the named treaties are subject to approval by DIN and DSI. - All project participants must prove their citizenship by providing a copy of their passport or other acceptable forms of citizen identification with their application. - Individual researchers may participate in only one application.

-4.9.
+4.11.
 Eligible Industry partners

-- DIN encourages industry participation in these university-led projects.
-Project funds may not be employed for industry partner expenses or participation. - To be eligible, industry partners must have an Australian Business Number and must be registered as a company (individuals, partnerships and trusts do not qualify as industry partners) and have a physical presence in Australia. - Employees of the industry partner associated with the project will be subjected to the same restrictions as listed in clauses 4.6 and 5 and any other conditions imposed by the Defence or DIN. - IP arrangements with industry partners must be such that the IP and manufacturing or production of any good flowing from the project remain in Australia, preferably in NSW. - Allied defence organisations may be eligible to participate and will be considered case-bycase.
+- DIN and DSI encourage industry participation in these university-led projects. - To be eligible, industry partners must have an Australian Business Number and must be registered as a company (individuals, partnerships and trusts do not qualify as industry partners) and have a physical presence in Australia. - Employees of the industry partner associated with the project will be subjected to the same restrictions as listed in clauses 4.10 and 5 and any other conditions imposed by the Defence. - IP arrangements with industry partners must be such that the IP and manufacturing or production of any good flowing from the project remain in Australia. - Allied defence organisations may be eligible to participate and will be considered case-bycase.

-^{} Note: Eligibility criteria and final security requirements for each project will be determined in consultation with Defence but will, at a minimum, include the specified criteria above.
+Note: Eligibility criteria and final security requirements for each project will be determined in consultation with Defence but will, at a minimum, include the specified criteria above.